TheThingsNetwork/lorawan-stack/doc/gettingstarted.md

   --uplink-message.path /up
 ```

-This will create an webhook `wh1` for the application `app1` with a base URL `https://example.com/lorahooks` with JSON formatting.
-The Application Server performs `POST` requests on the endpoint `https://example.com/lorahooks/join` for join-accepts and `https://example.com/lorahooks/up` for uplink messages.
+This will create a webhook `wh1` for the application `app1` with JSON formatting.
+The paths are appended to the base URL.
+So, the Application Server will perform `POST` requests on the endpoint `https://example.com/lorahooks/join` for join-accepts and `https://example.com/lorahooks/up` for uplink messages.

->Note: You can also specify URL paths for downlink events, see `ttn-lw-cli app webhook set --help` for more information.
+>Note: You can also specify URL paths for downlink events, just like MQTT.
+See `ttn-lw-cli applications webhook set --help` for more information.

-You can also send downlink messages through using webhooks.
+You can also send downlink messages using webhooks.
 The path is `/v3/api/as/applications/{application_id}/webhooks/{webhook_id}/devices/{device_id}/down/push` (or `/replace`).
 Pass the API key as
 bearer token on the `Authorization` header.
 For example:

 ```